Welcome to today's edition of the Rush 24-7 podcast.

 As it should be.

-It's a it's it's not a distraction.
+It's not a distraction.

-Okay, where to start with this today.
+Okay, where to start with this today?

 And as those of you who have listened for any length of time know, this program is a continuum.

-It never it doesn't have topics where once something's discussed, everything that there is to say about it has been said.
+It never, it doesn't have topics where once something's discussed, everything that there is to say about it has been said.

-Uh we don't do guests.
+We don't do guests.

 We don't do interviews.

-Well, rarely, when the president calls.
+Well, rarely when the president calls.

 But beyond that, we don't do that.

-And so as as such, for those of you tuning in on the first day, you have well, you don't have something that regular listeners have, and that's context.
+And so as such, for those of you tuning in on the first day, you have well, you don't have something that regular listeners have, and that's context.

-And people been here for a long time will remember and be able to place the comments today in context.
+And people have been here for a long time will remember and be able to place the comments today in context.

-Minimum, daily devoted listening, in order to be fully equipped and prepared to appreciate to the max this program, to understand it, to enjoy it, what have you.
+You may be hearing it for the first time, and they're mysterious, which is why I always say to new listeners, it takes at least six weeks, minimum, daily devoted listening in order to be fully equipped and prepared to appreciate to the max this program, to understand it, to enjoy it, what have you.

-You will, I mean, you'll get hooked.
+I mean, you'll get hooked.

 But I'm talking about really understand it.

-And as a reminder to those of you who have been here for a long time and those of you for the first day, what what happens on this program?
+So, in deciding where to start with this today, and as a reminder to those of you who have been here for a long time, and those of you for the first day, what happens on this program, I just spell it out for you.

-And what I mean by that is when I prepare this program, say last night when I'm working on today's program, I don't try to figure out what I can go after, or who I can go after, or what topic I think people need to hear about.
+And what I mean by that is when I prepare this program, say last night when I'm working on today's program, I don't try to figure out what I can go after or who I can go after or what topic I think people need to hear about.

 I strictly react to current events.